daily-source/mockuper-renders/README.md

 ### Workflow
 The git workflow when working with submodules is important.
 Please do the following:
+- Go to the xthon-core library and ensure that you are on a working branch.
+When setting up the project, the container will point the tip to a specific commit, but if you intend to perform changes, you need to checkout master and then create a new branch before performing any change.
 - If you perform changes to the container, just commit there from the root of the container (/).

 - If you perform changes to the library, do the following: